1-day Cape Town Pelagic Trip

-The vessel will depart from the specified port around sunrise and venture out into the ocean for usually a maximum distance of 30 nautical miles from land.
+The vessel will depart from the specified port around sunrise and ventures out into the ocean for usually a maximum distance of 30 nautical miles from land.
 Off southern Africa this is usually the ‘drop zone’, where deep water is present and many fishing vessels operate.
 On a pelagic trip we strive to try to find a fishing vessel, whether it be a trawler or a long-liner, as they attract huge masses of birds.
-We spend quite a large part of the day out at sea (depending on weather and sea conditions) and return to our port of departure in the afternoon (usually any time between 2:00 and 4:00 p.m.).
-We provide a light lunch on board with various snacks, eats, and drinks, although if you should want anything specific we recommend that you bring it yourself.
+We spend most of the day out at sea (depending on weather and sea conditions) and return to our port of departure in the afternoon (usually any time between 2:00 and 4:00 p.m.).
+We provide a light lunch on board with various snacks, eats, and drinks, although if you should want anything specific, we recommend that you bring it yourself.

 What you will require:

 - Most important is a waterproof layer of clothing.
 There is often wind out at sea, and it blowing off the swells creates some spray.
 It is very easy to get wet on board, especially while heading out to the trawling grounds and returning back to port.